Codie-Academy/module1-data-types-and-structures/README.md

 "A man, a plan, a canal, Panama!"

 Use the file Palindrome.swift to write a program that checks whether or not an array contains a palindrome.
 You can use Xcode to test and run your code into a Playground.

+Fork this repository, make your implementation and create a new PR.
+When you are done, copy and paste the code into the Palindrome.swift file

+Happy coding!